Jack-Works/bayesian-conspiracy/source/_posts/2021/Write-library-for-any-ECMAScript-environment.md

     - deno
 ---

-"That's what be nice if my library can work across different ECMAScript environment..." you thought.
+"It would be nice if my library can work across different JavaScript environments..." you thought.

-Here is the guideline about how to achieve this goal.
+Here is a guideline about how to achieve this goal.
 I'll list the most general principles first then explain them in detail and finally give you a recommended pattern to develop this kind of library.

-To make the discussion easier, we will call the ability to _run on any ECMAScript environment_ as **zero host dependency**.
+To make the discussion easier, we will call the ability to _run on any ECMAScript environment_ as having **zero host dependency**.

-> When we saying _running on any ECMAScript environment_, we are meaning: users of the library can run this library on a modern ECMAScript environment (at least ES2015) that supports the ECMAScript module with proper setups (e.g. provide IO functions) without modifying the library code.
+> When we say _run on any ECMAScript environment_, we mean: users of the library can run this library on a modern ECMAScript environment (at least ES2015) that supports the ECMAScript module with proper setups (e.g. provide IO functions) without modifying the library code.

 Restrictions: